mqas1/social-media-api/README.md

 But the few big platforms are not the final say on what social media can be.

 The source code in this repository contains everything a social media startup needs to get a NoSQL database off the ground.
-Users can share their thoughts, make friends, and react to their friend's thoughts.
+Users can share their thoughts, make friends, and react to their friends' thoughts.

 This application employs an Express.js API that is configured with Mongoose to interact with a MongoDB database.
 The API routes perform RESTful CRUD operations.